Frequently Asked Questionss

 What will the project cost and how will it be funded?

 The project is currently in the Planning phase.
-Although conceptual estimates of approximately $75 million were developed during the PEL Study, the cost will be dependent upon the concept developed to provide a safe and efficient transportation system.
-The cost estimate will continue to be refined through this Planning phase as well as future project phases.
-The project will be funded through a variety of sources in addition to the RTSD, including state, federal and railroad participation.
+Although conceptual estimates of approximately $75 million were developed during the PEL Study, the cost will be dependent upon the concepts selected to provide a safe and efficient transportation system.
+The cost estimate will continue to be refined through the environmental and preliminary engineering phases.
+The project will be funded through a variety of sources in addition to the RTSD, including state, federal and railroad sources.

 Who is the RTSD and how are they funded?